The Pilgrim Poem by Anonymous Std. 8 English Balbharati

 “Old man,” said a fellow pilgrim near,

-“Why waste by in building here;
+“Why waste your time in building here;

 Your journey ends with the close of the day,